edsu/wikistream/README.md

 so that you will be able to join the channels without a collision.
 Also you can adjust the wkipedia language channels that are being monitored.

-To run the app you'll first need to fetch wikipedia updates from IRC and feed them to redis:

-    node updates.js

-next, start the webapp;
+Then, start the webapp;

     node app.js

-and point your browser at:
+wait 10-15 seconds for the app to join the irc channels, and then point your browser at:

     http://localhost:3000/

-Upstart scripts are included, which you should be able to install and use.
-Just make sure that you edit them so that they really point at where you have installed node and checked out the wikistream code.
+An Upstart script is included, which you should be able to install and use.
+Just make sure that you edit it so that they really point at where you have installed node and checked out the wikistream code.

     cp wikistream.conf /etc/init/wikistream.conf
     start wikistream

-    cp wikistream-irc.conf /etc/init/wikistream-irc.conf
-    start wikistream-irc

 The icons were created by Delphine Ménard, and are separately available at: